 Some of the most frequently asked questions about dance instructor and dance studio insurance are:

-What is the difference between general liability coverage and professional liability coverage for dance instructors?
+What is the difference between general liability coverage & professional liability coverage for dance instructors?

-General liability covers injuries on your property or caused by general negligence (e.g., a student slips).
-Professional liability insurance provides coverage when injury happens due to instruction or advice.
-A study in Journal of Dance Medicine and Science showed 82 percent of professional modern dancers sustained one to seven injuries over the year, making coverage important.
+General liability covers injuries and property damage caused by general negligence (e.g., a student slips).
+Professional liability insurance provides coverage when injuries are caused by your professional instruction or advice.
+A study in the Journal of Dance Medicine and Science showed 82% of professional modern dancers sustained one to seven injuries over the year, making coverage important.

-Will a general liability insurance policy cover employees and independent contractors?
+Will a general liability insurance policy cover employees & independent contractors?